SlugEnt/BWA.Template/README.md

 This template serves as a starting point for building a .Net compatible Blazor Web Assembly app with Auto Rendering.

+This template is best used for new projects that have control over the Database Tables.
+It assumes that the models have some standard properties that are used throughout the app.
+If you do not have control over the database tables, then this template may not be a good fit for you OR will require you to adjust the models.
+You could adjust it for your needs.
+But the best recommendation would be to leave the existing entities (AbstractEntityInt for example), controllers, Repositories alone and build a new one following the same model as an AbstractEntityInt.
+You would then need to create the:
+* AbstractEntityXXX (Enbtities/Abstracts)
+* IEntityXXX (Entities/Interfaces)
+* Model Xyz, abc, etc (Entities/Models)
+* E2EntityRepositoryXXX (Common/E2Entity)
+* ControllerXXX (BWA.Server/Controllers))
+* EntityDataServiceXXX (BWA.Client/Services)
+* AbstractE2ComponentXXX (BusinessComponents/Generics))
+* *

 It has a number of key things to get you jump started into just building your app:
-* Authentication and Authorization are built in out of the box using Microsoft MSAL
+* Authentication and Authorization are built in out of the box using Microsoft MSAL / Entra ID
-* Heavy use of Generica to reduce the amount of code you need to write.
+* Heavy use of Generics to reduce the amount of code you need to write.
 * Uses Microsoft OData to provide query parameters for the data models.
-Note, it does not fully provide an OData interface, but that is rarely needed and prevents you from
-* being able to build outside of the pure Rest model.
+Note, it does not fully provide an OData interface, but that is rarely needed and prevents you from being able to build outside of the pure Rest model.
 I take the best of OData and leave the rest out.
 * It has a complete database Entity model that works throughout the entire app to build a modern app that means just a few lines of code for an entity will provide:
     * An entity with auditing entries (Created/Modified) by Id and DateTimeUTC.
     * Name Property for the entity that is used in the UI.